sandialabs/GenTen/README.md

 	Norm total time = 3.53e-04 seconds, average time = 2.35e-05 seconds
 	Arrange total time = 3.47e-04 seconds, average time = 3.47e-04 seconds
 ```

+## Using the Python interface

+Examples of using the Python interface can be found in [python/example](python/example).
+This interface is most useful when used in conjunction with pyttb, as pygenten provides limited support for manipulating tensors and their CP decompositions on its own.
+If MPI support is enabled in the GenTen build, pygenten can also use distributed parallelism by launching python in parallel using `mpirun`/`mpiexec`.
+GPU parallelism is also supported whereby Python tensor data will be copied to the GPU by GenTen within the Python implementation of the decomposition routine (e.g., `cp_als`) and the resulting CP model will be copied from the GPU when it is returned to Python.

 # Updating Bundled Libraries (For Developers)